VRehnberg/env_overview_ftek/README.md

 A tool for maintaining an overview of the environmental impact by Physics student union at Chalmers TH.

 ## Implementation plan
+Easy:
+    Google sheet with links to google docs

+Ambitious:
+    Seemless integration on ftek with javascript or similar with documentation in latex.
+Contribution either by email or merge requests on github or similar.

 ## Wishlist
  - List with possible areas of improvement